 An international library journal article on the Māori-themed library is here.
 A Department of Conservation page on Maungauika / North Head is here.
 And as for Devonport or Te Hau Kapua in general, the website visit Devonport is the one to go to.
 It includes a history trail which is “a must for history buffs,” apparently.
 And I think you can see why!

-This post is referenced in my new book The Neglected North Island: New Zealand's Other Half, to be published very shortly.
+This post is referenced in my new book The Neglected North Island: New Zealand's other half.